0xLeo/CNN-for-Brain-Tumor/README.md

 # CNN-for-Brain-Tumor
-This is a simple Convolutional Neural Network Model for Brain Tumor Classification into four tumor types and one control group.
+This is a simple Convolutional Neural Network Model for Brain Tumor Classification into five tumour types.

 # Requirements